 6. Visit Currie Park

 On the southeast end of downtown on the green/blue light rail lines, Currie Park is just outside of downtown Minneapolis in the 7 corners neighborhood.
-With it’s brand new splash pad, this is a good place to let your kids unwind when the busy downtown has gotten to be too much.
+With its brand new splash pad, this is a good place to let your kids unwind when the busy downtown has gotten to be too much.
 If you plan to eat out, this is a nice area to pick a restaurant as well.

 7. Visit Target Field

-8. Farmers Markets
+8. Farmers Market

 9. Tour the St. Anthony Falls Lock and Dam